paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 block including a candidate, after we learned about the dispute.
 This means, we have to re-evaluate participation decisions on block import!

-With this nodes won't waste significant resources on completely made up candidates.
+With this, nodes won't waste significant resources on completely made up candidates.
 The next step is to process dispute participation in a (globally) ordered fashion.
 Meaning a majority of validators should arrive at at least roughly at the same ordering of participation, for disputes to get resolved one